Zion National Park Coolest Things To Do

 - Parking: We learned that if you arrive early enough, you can drive further into the park, and find parking spots.
 This can help avoid some of the crowds using the shuttles.

-- Entrance Fees: If you arrive very early as well, the visitor center is not open until 8 a.m., and the park entrance cashier may not be there until then as well.
+- Entrance Fees: If you arrive very early as well, the visitor center is not open until 8 a.m., and the park entrance cashier may not be there.
+We later purchased an Annual Pass which is great!
+The fee is $80 good for one year to use at all the National Parks.

 - Fitness: Another idea on how to prepare for some of the hikes in Zion that require climbing is to exercise and strengthen your arm and leg muscles.